seleniumQuery/seleniumQuery/README.md

   }
 }
 ```
 The code above can be found at the [seleniumQuery demos project](https://github.com/seleniumQuery/seleniumQuery-demos).

-To get the latest version, add to your **`pom.xml`**:
+To get seleniumQuery's the latest version, add to your **`pom.xml`**:

 ```xml
 <dependency>
     <groupId>io.github.seleniumquery</groupId>